-The UAE launched the Virtual Working Programme in 2021 โ a one-year residency for remote workers and freelancers earning $5,000+/month from foreign employers or clients.
+The UAE offers two closely related routes for remote workers: the federal virtual work residence visa, which lists a $3,500/month income requirement, and Dubai's Virtual Working Programme, which still lists $5,000/month for employees and company owners.
+Both are one-year residence routes for people working for foreign employers or clients.
 Unlike most nomad visas, the UAE stands out on one dimension that no EU or Asian competitor matches: 0% personal income tax.
 Combined with premium infrastructure, English as a working language, and a large established expat economy, Dubai and Abu Dhabi become viable bases specifically for high-income remote workers optimizing their tax position.

 The trade-off: cost of living in premium Dubai areas (JBR, Downtown, Business Bay) rivals London or Manhattan.
-Budget Dubai exists (Al Qusais, Deira, International City) but the program itself selects for $60k+/year applicants, and Dubai's premium-lifestyle design rarely rewards the budget path.
-It's a program that fits a specific wealthy-remote-worker profile.
+Budget Dubai exists (Al Qusais, Deira, International City), but the UAE routes still select for mid-to-high earners: at least $42,000/year on the federal route and $60,000/year on Dubai's programme.
+Dubai's premium-lifestyle design rarely rewards the budget path, so it fits a specific wealthy-remote-worker profile.

 At a glance